finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionPortfoliosApi();
-            var scope = scope_example;  // string | The scope of the transaction portfolio.
+            var scope = scope_example;  // string | The scope of the portfolio
-            var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var effectiveAt = effectiveAt_example;  // string | The effectiveAt datetime at which the holding adjustments should be undone.
+            var code = code_example;  // string | The code of the portfolio
+            var effectiveAt = effectiveAt_example;  // string | The effective date of the change

             try
             {
-                // Cancel adjust holdings
+                // Cancel holdings adjustments
                 DeletedEntityResponse result = apiInstance.CancelAdjustHoldings(scope, code, effectiveAt);
                 Debug.WriteLine(result);
             }